dawidswigut/dawidswigut/README.md

 # 👋 Hello, I'm Dawid!
 Welcome to my GitHub!

 ## 📌 About Me
-I am a third-year student of **Automatics and Robotics at AGH University of Cracow**.
+I am a fourth-year student of **Automatics and Robotics at AGH University of Cracow**.
 🔧 I am passionate about modern technologies and continuously developing my skills in **automatics and robotics**.
 📚 I am **hardworking**, a fast learner, and always eager to gain new knowledge.
 🎯 I strive for **constant growth** and hands-on experience that will allow me to work on ambitious projects in the future.